String Interpolation (C# 6)

 }

-In .NET 4.6, the string will also support System.Runtime.CompilerServices.FormattedString which will enable other options for formatting.
+In .NET 4.6, the string will also support System.Runtime.CompilerServices.FormattedString, enabling additional formatting options.